Climate Change Workshops for Schools

-Hope for the Future schools workshops offers sixth form students an opportunity to learn more about the challenges and opportunities presented by climate change as well as the chance to meet with their local MP.
+Hope for the Future schools workshops offers secondary students an opportunity to learn more about the challenges and opportunities presented by climate change as well as the chance to meet with their local MP.

 Our programme involves a structured series of activities, made relevant to particular student groups.
 Central to the workshop is an invitation to their local Member of Parliament to give a talk at the school about the importance of climate change.
 While the workshop will be particularly relevant for Geography and Politics students, other subjects will certainly benefit from it too.
 You can read a blog about a recent workshop here.